PARA SITE : SIGNALS…瞬息:

 Curated by Celia Ho and Para Site’s new director Billy Tang, ‘signals…瞬息’ is a six months long exhibition unfolding in three parts: starting with ‘storms and patterns‘, followed by ‘folds and splits‘, and ending with ‘here and there‘.

-Opened in March, this exhibition embraces a fluid curation with a careful selection of artists and an ambitious (re)configuration of the space.
-Taking inspiration from the seminal gallery and art salon Signals London (1964–1966), Para Site presents a dynamic range of artworks that bounce off each other, putting seemingly isolated stories in conversation.
-The second part came to an end on July 30th allowing for the third and final chapter to begin on the 12th of this month. ‘‘signals…瞬息’ will be on view until September 29th.
+, Para Site presents a dynamic range of artworks that echo one another, putting seemingly isolated stories in conversation.
+The second part came to an end on July 30th allowing for the third and final chapter to begin on the 12th of this month. ‘‘signals…瞬息’will be on view until September 29th.

 Installation view of ‘signals…folds and splits’, Para Site, Hong Kong, 2023.
 Photo: South Ho.